Cover Image

 All authors must declare that there is no conflict of interest.

-The ethics committee report of the research, the name of the committee, and the approval number should be stated in this section.
-For studies that do not require ethics committee approval, authors must indicate that no ethics approval was required.
+The name of the ethics committee and the approval number must be stated.
+For studies not requiring ethics approval, authors must explicitly state this.